ewallace/Ssd1_CRACanalysis_2020/README.md

 # Ssd1_CRACanalysis_2020

+This repository contains extended data for the manuscript:

+> Yeast Ssd1 is a non-enzymatic member of the RNase II family with an alternative RNA recognition interface
+> Rosemary A. Bayne, Uma Jayachandran, Aleksandra Kasprowicz, Stefan Bresson, David Tollevey, Edward Wallace, and Atlanta G. Cook

-Analysis of CRAC data on Ssd1, August 2020
+This repository concentrates on analysis of CRAC data on yeast Ssd1, 2020.
+The raw CRAC data will be archived on Gene Expression Omnibus shortly.

+Please address questions to Edward.Wallace@ed.ac.uk.

+Structural data is available on PDB, not here.

-## The pipeline for read processing
+# Overview - The pipeline for read processing

 This is "as self--contained as possible".
 Most files are kept locally, with the exception of the
 * .fastq data (very large)
 * .novoindex aligner index (large)

-To run the pipeline, use this code:
+To run the pipeline as used in our paper, use this code:

 ```
 python src/CRAC_pipeline_SE_demult_dedup.py \